codevitaliy/Multiplatform-Software-Development/README.md

 - Low-level programming concepts.
 - System-level programming.

-## Projects
-Here are some of the key projects and assignments included in this repository:

 ## How to Use
 Each project may have its own set of instructions for building and running.
 Refer to the individual project folders for specific details.